eyupalemdar/AlemdarLabs.Spotify/README.md

 - Custom font and style
 - Integration with FFImageLoading library (both cached image and SVG support)

+# The end result
+On the left hand side we have the actual app, on the right hand side the Xamarin Forms version:

 # License
 This project is licensed under the terms of the [MIT license](https://github.com/eyupalemdar/AlemdarLabs.FormDesigner/blob/master/LICENSE).